Azero123/JW-Broadcasting/DEMO NOTES.md

 - JW Broadcast app can play content in 78 differnet langauges, using the same localized strings and content hosted on tv.jw.org
 - NOTE:
 - For maximum performance 'JW Broadcasing' app is entirely in Swift.
 - Although it's functional, this app is still a work in progress.
-Priority was given to making the app look clean and polished.
 Lots of code clean up and comments remain to be done.

 DEMO TIPS
 - Place the JW Broadcasting app in the Top Shelf in the Apple TV home screen.
 The JW Broadcasting Top Shelf logo should appear when the app is in focus.
 - Select one of the Featured Presentations.
 After playing for awhile, push the Siri button and say "Fast Forward 5 minutes" or "Rewind 5 minutes"
-- Try changing to other languages (e.g. Chinese, ASL, Russian, Arabic, etc.)
+- Change langauge to American Sign Language.
+Play a Sing to Jehovah Audio song and watch video.

 HOME

 Featured Items
-- Top row displays Featured Presentations, and rotates through each ever 10 seconds.
+- Top row displays Featured Presentations, and auto rotates ever 10 seconds.
 - You can swipe left or right infinitely in the Featured Items.
 (Swiping left is a little jumpy.)
-- Text overlays the image in the language selected by the user.
+- Text overlays the image, in the users selected language.
+- Selecting any Featured Presentation changes the background image visual.

 Streaming
 - The 12 streaming channels are displayed.
+- Focusing on a Streaming channel displays a preview of what's currently playing on that channel (audio off).
+Select to play.
 - You can swipe left or right infinitely.
 (Swiping left is a little jumpy.)
-- Selecting a streaming channel puts the image into focus and cahnges text from dark gray to white.
+- Selecting a streaming channel puts the image into focus and changes text from dark gray to white.
 - NOTE: Siri voice commands are disabled in Streaming channels.

 Latest Videos
 - The latest videos are automatically highlighted.
-- Selecting a video puts the image into focus and cahnges text from dark gray to white.
+- Selecting a video puts the image into focus and changes text from dark gray to white.
 - Long titles are truncated with "..."
-Plan to implement scrolling text when time allows
+Plan to implement scrolling text when time allows.

 STREAMING